David R Hankes

 Actions

-David holds an M.S. in Human-Computer Interaction from DePaul University and is recognized as a Certified Government Chief Information Officer (CGCIO) by Rutgers/PTI.
-He is an active member in GMIS-IL and the recipient of the GMIS Outstanding Professional Award (GMISOPA), a member of the Service Design in Government Community of Practice, and a former mentor in the GSA User Experience Community of Practice.
+David holds an M.S. in Human-Computer Interaction from DePaul University and is certified as a Government Chief Information Officer (CGCIO) by Rutgers/PTI.
+He actively participates in several professional organizations, including the Special Interest Group on Computer-Human Interaction (SIGCHI), the Government Management Information Science (GMIS), and the Service Design in Government Community of Practice.
+Additionally, he has served as a mentor in the General Services Administration (GSA) User Experience Community of Practice.

 Links